E-M-Bailey/Codeburners-Contest-List/README.md

 # Codeburners-Contest-List
 A list of past Kattis contests for Codeburners at UT Dallas.
 This is not guaranteed to be exhaustive, but it is close.
+Last updated September 4, 2021.

 ## General Codeburners Contests
 [UTD20s01](https://open.kattis.com/contests/eixczz)